What Does Supervised Learning Mean in Machine Learning?

 3. Model: The model is the mathematical representation of the mapping function.

-4. Algorithm: The algorithm is the process used to train the model.
+4. Algorithm: The algorithm trains the model.

-Related: Labelled Data vs Unlabelled Data in Machine Learning
+Read: Labelled Data vs Unlabelled Data in Machine Learning

 Types of Supervised Learning